Personal data collected for research purposes

-The Children’s Commissioner’s Office (CCO) collects non-identifiable data on children in order to produce up-to-date evidence on the lives, experiences, views and outcomes of children.
+The Children’s Commissioner’s Office (CCO) collects data on children to produce up-to-date evidence on the lives, experiences, views, and outcomes of children in England.
 This evidence informs the Children’s Commissioner’s priorities and policy recommendations, enabling her to better represent the rights, interests and views of children.
+Apart from in exceptional and clearly specified cases, the data that CCO collects is generally non-identifiable.

 The CCO may collect data directly from you, for example through a survey, interview or focus group; or we may instruct other organisations to provide us with data.
 We then analyse this data to report general insights, themes and patterns across many children, rather than the details of a specific child.
 We never publish any information that could allow a person to be identified, unless that person has specifically consented to it or requested it.